AdrianVollmer/PowerHub/docs/contrib.md

 ## Creating bug reports

 Since PowerHub is obfuscating everything under the sun, debugging can be hard.
-Even more so if I as the developer cannot reproduce what it is going on.
+Even more so if I as the developer cannot reproduce what is going on.

 To make bug reports more useful, run PowerHub in debug mode by using the